 To me, Easter crafts are the best possible way to kick off my spring crafting season.
 Today’s easy craft idea for making a sweet carrot garland out of felt is one that can easily be finished in the span of an afternoon, and the bright, vibrant colors are sure to break through the winter blahs and add some pizzazz to your Easter decorations!

-Full credit for this project idea must be given to Lisa Storms of Fiskars.
-I first happened upon her marvelous idea for crafting a paper carrot garland a few weeks ago, and I adapted that idea to make a similar garland out of felt.
-If you would like a no-sew version of this project, I highly recommend checking out her post!
+Full credit for this project idea must be given to Lisa Storms of Fiskars who inspired me with her paper carrot garland., and I adapted that idea to make a similar garland out of felt.

 - Felt in 3 colors: dark green, light green, and orange